makeruniverse/docs/docs/makerblog/blog.md

 HR

-## Makers vs. Shedules (1)
+## Makers vs. Schedules (1)

 Paul Graham [highlights](https://paulgraham.com/makersschedule.html) the clash between a manager's and a maker's schedule.
 Managers' days are broken up by meetings, and planned by others.
 Makers, however, work through long, uninterrupted time periods.

 HR

-## Makers vs. Shedules (2)
+## Makers vs. Schedules (2)

-Try to commit a maker to a shedule.
+Try to commit a maker to a schedule.
 Either the maker or the shedule will fall apart.

 HR

 ## Makers vs. Shedules (3)

 Making stuff is a creative endavour.
 Neither can you really plan it, nor can you time it, well.
-Therefore, attempts to squeeze in creative work in a shedule will eventually fail.
+Therefore, attempts to squeeze in creative work in your schedule will eventually fail.

 HR